nginxinc/mra-auth-proxy/README.md

 At this point, you will have an image that is suitable for deployment on to a DC/OS installation, and you can deploy the image by creating a JSON file and uploading it to your DC/OS installation.

-In order to build images for different container engines and set other options, please follow the directions below.
+To build customized images for different container engines and set other options, please follow the directions below.

 ## Building a Customized Image
 The Dockerfile for the Auth Proxy service is based on the ubuntu:16.04 image, and installs Python, PIP, and NGINX open source or NGINX Plus.
 Note that the features